This post will be updated often as I find new ones to review.

 And then, of course, the real wife, because he was married, even if it was only for two or three hours, discovers him, and his father discovers him, and everything goes catty wompus until it’s all better again and he’s back with his Haeundae bride.
 We learn the father son relationship was not so sweet as we thought (there were hints of that already)- as Father mainly is delighted with this son only because of the prestige his son can bring him, and a son married to a former gangster’s daughter is of no use to him at all.
 He adopted him in the first place only because he was so incredibly brilliant.

-And I can’t get past the fact that he was married.
+And this is the bright red line I cannot cross- the fact that he was married.
 He made a promise, signed a covenant, contractually agreed to be a husband, and he broke that promise.
 I understand how short the marriage was, I understand it was a loveless marriage (on his part anyway, and to some degree on hers, although she wanted to love and be loved), I understand all the reasons why he will really be happier without that wife and with the Haeundae gangster’s daughter instead.
 I understand that I am nitpicking over, essentially, two hours.
 Had they had him leave the bride at the alter before she became a wife, I could have enjoyed the rest of it without that cold, hard rock of objection in my path- the one that kept saying, “But he’s married.”
 Those two hours matter, because they are the difference between married and single.
 So I could not enjoy it, although I told myself all the way through “Just rewrite it in your head so they aren’t married and never were.”

 There were some other little flaws, and bumps in the plot road, but overall, it was just darling, and also brought up lots of issues about what constitutes family, loyalty, and what does an adopted child owe his parents, both biological and adopted, or does he owe them anything?
 And what do they owe him?
 But the big issue for me was the marriage.